rorymckinley/are_we_there_yet/README.md

     examples_for_file = profiler.list_examples("/path/to/spec")

-Details of the output format as well as usage of `AreWeThereYet:;Profiler#list_files` method can be found in `spec/lib/profiler_spec.rb`.
+Details of the output format as well as usage of `AreWeThereYet::Profiler#list_files` method can be found in `spec/lib/profiler_spec.rb`.

 ## Data Structure